Paléo encourages public transport

 Our key measures :

-• A menu 100% local and a daily choice of vegetarian dishes in staff canteens/restaurants
+- A seasonal menu and a daily choice of vegetarian dishes in staff restaurant

 Paléo uses green energy